waltergerych/advanced_gen_modeling_mqp_2022_2023/README.md

 *Week 1*

+- Email GitHub username of each student to graduate mentor (wgerych@wpi.edu)
 - Set up Python on each of your machines
 - Install PyTorch
 - Each student should do the "PyTorch 60 Minute Blitz" tutorial (under **Tutorials**)